MEDomics-UdeS/predict-immunotherapy-response/README.md

 3. Create a Python virtual environment.
 The creation and activation commands depending on your OS are available on : https://docs.python.org/3/library/venv.html
 4. Install the requirements : ```pip install -r requirements.txt```

-You are ready to begin !

 ## Executions

-The pipelines needs some arguments, described below :
+The pipelines need some arguments, described below :
 - --sigmut : to include mutational signatures or not, and how.
     - `no-sigmut` : no mutational signatures.
 Only the biomarkers from the reference article are included.
     - `only-sigmut-sbs` : include only SBS mutational signatures.